Son2k5/Son2k5/README.md

 - How to reach me sonct2k3@gmail.com

-- Fun fact I come from Hanoi University's Faculty of Information Technology.
+- Fun fact, I come from Hanoi University's Faculty of Information Technology.